nyu-java-programming/decision-making-examples/README.md

-# Methods Examples
+# Loops Examples

-A few simple examples of methods in Java.
+A few embarrassingly simple examples of loops in Java.